-- Drug possession charges must wait one year from conviction date before volunteering. - Assault causing bodily injury, willful injury, domestic abuse causing injury, child endangerment, carrying weapons, manufacturing a controlled substance, or possession with intent to deliver/delivery of a controlled substance charge will prevent a WATCH D.O.G.S from volunteering indefinitely. - Anyone with a pending criminal case will not be able to volunteer until the case is closed and another background check is completed.
+- Drug possession charges must wait one year from conviction date before volunteering. - Anyone with a pending criminal case will not be able to volunteer until the case is closed and another background check is completed.

 While we encourage volunteering, please note our main priority is to keep our students safe.